Energy Sector Sentiment Gaining Momentum in 2022

-We are pleased to present the results from the second semi-annual iteration of the ATB Capital Markets Energy Sector Survey, which received wide-spread corporate participation with responses from 34 energy services companies (59% response rate) and 31 E&P companies (73% response rate).
-We surveyed Canadian energy services companies, exploration & production companies (“E&P”) and institutional investors for their views on the energy sector including commodity price outlook, activity outlook, capital spending expectations, production growth expectations, capital allocation priorities, ESG policy, energy transition exposure, investor sentiment towards the energy sector, and implications of recent macro events including the Russian invasion of Ukraine.
+We present the results from the second semi-annual iteration of the ATB Capital Markets Energy Sector Survey.
+We broadly polled Canadian energy services companies, exploration & production companies (“E&P”) and institutional investors for their views on the energy sector including commodity price outlook, activity outlook, capital spending expectations, production growth expectations, capital allocation priorities, ESG policy, energy transition exposure, investor sentiment towards the energy sector, and implications of recent macro events including the Russian invasion of Ukraine.
 Our survey garnered responses from 44 energy services companies (up from 34 in our inaugural survey), 35 E&Ps (up from 31), and 24 institutional investors (up from 6).
 Our survey collection period spanned from March 17 to March 31.

-Cost Inflation and Service Price Increases
+Cost Inflation and Service Price Increases Expected to be Widespread

 © 2022 ATB Capital Markets Inc. All Rights Reserved.
 ATB Capital Markets Inc. is a member of IIROC and CIPF (Canada) and ATB Capital Markets USA Inc. is a member of FINRA and SIPC (USA).